emilyriehl/yoneda/src/hott/07-fibers.rzk.md

   : U
   := Σ (a : A) , (f a) = b

--- We calculate the transport of (a, q) : fib b along p : a = a'
+-- We calculate the transport of (a , q) : fib b along p : a = a'
 #def transport-in-fiber
   (A B : U)
   (f : A -> B)